JackieG19/CareerDevsWnC/version5/README.md

     - then i increase by 1 (1 + 1)
 - 2 = "hey"
     - then i increase by 1 (1 + 2)
+- 3 = false
     - It will stop at 3 and the for loop will no longer be true

 ___